 Don’t spend money on a brilliant paddle just to let the elements destroy it.
 A good quality cover will be worth its weight in gold when you get caught in the rain or accidentally drop your paddle while running to the car.

 One last thing you might want to consider is the playing surface you’re going to be using.
 If you want to get the most out of your new ping pong paddle, consider some of the ping pong tables we reviewed here.

 There are lots of options depending on your budget and requirements.

 There’s also one model…you definitely shouldn’t buy.

-We’ll tell you which one and why we didn’t like it in our list of the best ping pong tables.
+We’ll tell you which one and why we didn’t like it in our reviews.

 Some Last Minute Ping Pong Paddle Shopping Advice